StephenGriffies/StephenGriffies.github.io/_pages/models.md

-More recent efforts of ocean code development at GFDL center on <a href="https://github.com/NOAA-GFDL/MOM6"> MOM6,</a> which is a project led by Alistair Adcroft and Robert Hallberg.
-My role in MOM6 has largely focused on its diagnostic capabilities, with much work remaining on my plate.
-Quite generally, MOM6 offers many sophisticated features beyond MOM5, thus providing modelers with critical tools needed to address a number of high profile climate related questions such as sea level rise and ocean heat uptake.
+More recent efforts of ocean code development at GFDL center on <a href="https://github.com/NOAA-GFDL/MOM6"> MOM6,</a> which is a project led by my close colleagues and friends Alistair Adcroft and Robert Hallberg.
+My role in MOM6 has largely focused on its diagnostic capabilities, with much work remaining to make MOM6 as friendly to ocean analysts as it is to numericists.
+Quite generally, MOM6 offers many sophisticated numerical features and physical parameterizations well beyond MOM5.
+These enhancements provide ocean modelers with critical tools needed to address a number of high profile climate related questions such as sea level rise and ocean heat uptake.
+All of my recent mentoring activities involve the use of MOM6 as a tool for idealized and realistic model simulations and analysis.

 </p>